Reformed Ogboni Fraternity: History

-The Reformed Ogboni Fraternity was founded on the 18th of December, 1914.
-It was started as an alternative of the Aborigine Ogboni Fraternity for practitioners of Christianity, and its founder was the Anglican cleric T.A.J.
+The Reformed Ogboni Fraternity was founded on 18 December 1914.
+It was started as an alternative of the Ogboni Fraternity for practitioners of Christianity, and its founder was the Anglican cleric T.A.J.
 Ogunbiyi.

 Founding members that joined him in starting the fraternity included Prince Orisadipe Obasa, his wife Princess Charlotte Blaize Obasa of the R.B.
 Blaize family, and Prince M. Akinsemoyin of the Akinsemoyin royal family.
 Prince Obasa was recognized by the founders as the first Oluwo, or master, in the same year.

 Although the fraternity was started both by and for the Christian elite, it has since grown in scope, and today its membership includes aristocratic followers of different faiths.
 External elements that influenced the fraternity's founders during its creation included everything from the early Christianity of Nigeria (as manifested in the local chapter of the Keswick Convention) to English Freemasonry.

+Symbols

+The motto of the fraternity is "Behold, How Good and Pleasant it is for Brethren to Dwell together in Unity."
+Its nickname is R.O.F.

+Membership

+Membership is open to males between the ages of 21 or older and females who are 40 or older who agree to embrace a "non-idolatrous faith in God".

+Chapters

+As of May 2010, the Reformed Ogboni Fraternity had had 940 lledi or conclaves in Nigeria, one in Cameroon, five in London, five in Italy, and one in Belgium.